 Through the importation we intend to only import male mosquitoes.
 The sex separation can be performed in a variety of manners including through computer recognition and separation of males and females or through pupal sorting of males and females.
 However, if both sexes of transinfected mosquito were to be accidently released, they are unlikely to maintain a breeding population of a transinfected mosquito.
 Wolbachia invasions into populations require a critical threshold frequency of infection that needs to be overcome before a novel Wolbachia infection can spread into a population.
 The Wolbachia infection rate must exceed 20-45% before it can spread and become established.
 This is evident in large scale releases such as in Cairns, Australia, where millions of transinfected mosquitoes (both sexes) with Wolbachia are released into the environment to control disease transmission, yet they do not easily reach fixation in the wild.
-If transinfected mosquitoes were to become established, the establishment is likely to be spatially localized due to incompatibility with neighboring mosquito populations.
+If transinfected mosquitoes were to become established, the

-6. Potential Impacts of Importation
+Potential Impacts of Importation